hendrixgg/vhdl-tutorial/README.md

 This causes the process to wait at this line and not continue.
 ### wait for {{time amount}}
 This causes the process to wait for the amount of time specified by {{time amount}}.

+This statement is only to be used in simulations.
+This doesn't actually work in hardware.
 ### loop
 This causes the process to loop.
 You end the loop block by writing "end loop;" on a newline.